 You should visit your family physician and dentist before you leave to help ensure that you are in good health-this may prevent emergencies abroad from arising.
 Additionally, a physical may be required by your program.
 Some exams are very detailed and require chest x-rays, blood tests (including HIV), respiratory assessments, etc. Do not wait until the last minute and find out you don't have enough time to get all the required testing/evaluations.
-Bishop Wellness Center can perform any required physicals, chest x-rays and/or HIV testing.
+Bishop Wellness Center can perform physicals, chest x-rays and HIV testing, but some services require extra time for results to be returned, so plan well in advance.
 Get needed immunizations and hepatitis protection, if appropriate.
 (See "Immunizations" later in this section.)
 Update your health records, including eyeglass and regular medication prescriptions.